Shuwei-Chen-ops/Automatic_Theorem_Generator/README.md

 ### Generator Theorems

-1. Ensure all inputs are valid (show ✅).
+1. Ensure all inputs are valid.

 2. Click **“Generator”**.